- Cleveland ZipCore Wedge Review

 The tip is slightly softer with more kick for half-shots and provides more spin on the green.

-Contrary to belief, It is not the same as the DG Spinner.
+Contrary to popular belief, it is not the same as the DG Spinner.

 The shaft will be released for aftermarket sales later in the year.